Skip to main content

 4. To save the analysis in the project permanently, click the icon in the analysis toolbar.

 You can make further settings in the analysis toolbar.
+After opening the toolbar, only the color scale as well as the elevation is displayed.

-: Change the color scale.
+Change the color scale.
 The color scale compares the points with a reference plane, see below.
 Then it colors each point with its deviation to the reference plane.

 Did this answer your question?